Information for PHAs

 - If pandemic conditions are unsafe for travel, a virtual site tour will be organized in place of an in-person site visit.
 The PHA must have staff available to help facilitate a virtual site visit.

-Outreach to graduate schools and creation of the design issue and competition materials will take place in October, and the competition will officially launch in early November 2020.
+Outreach to graduate schools and creation of the design issue and competition materials will take place in September, and the competition will officially launch in late October 2021.

-PD&R expects to have a PHA on board by early October 2020.
-The site visit will occur in early March 2021, and the final competition event at HUD will be held in mid-April 2020.
+PD&R expects to have a PHA on board by September 2021.
+The site visit will occur in early March 2022, and the final competition event at HUD will be held in mid-April 2022.
 If pandemic conditions are unsafe for travel for either the site visit and/or the final event, a virtual site tour and/or final event will be organized in place of in-person events.